In 1968, baseball was a pitcher’s game.

 Before long, balance returned to America’s pastime.
 Batting averages and runs per game rose to healthy numbers.
 Offense hit its homer-happy zenith when the Steroid Era rolled around in the mid-90s, and in the years since, the game has largely remained characterized by the long ball.

-Now, there’s no easy way to compile the most dominant pitching performances since that change in 1968.
+Now, there’s no black-and-white way to compile the best pitching performances since the mound was lowered.
 If you limit the list to perfect games, you place pitchers at fault for errors committed by their teammates.
-Limit the list to no-hitters, and you still forfeit some of the most strikeout-heavy performances.
+If you limit the list to no-hitters, you forfeit some of the most strikeout-heavy performances (and there’s something to be said about not making your defense work).

-• Start with 50 points
+- Start with 50 points

-• +1 per out recorded
+- +1 per out recorded

-• +1 per strikeout
+- +1 per strikeout

-• +2 per inning pitched after the fourth
+- +2 per inning pitched after the fourth

-• -1 per walk
+- -1 per walk

-• -2 per hit allowed
+- -2 per hit allowed

-• -2 per unearned run
+- -2 per unearned run

-• -4 per earned run
+- -4 per earned run

 T-5.